nzakas/understandinges6/manuscript/01-The-Basics.md

 Frequently, object properties are stored into local variables for more succinct code and easier access.
 ECMAScript 6 makes this easy by introducing *destructuring assignment*, which systematically goes through an object or array and stores specified pieces of data into local variables.

-W> If the right side value of a destructuring assignment evaluates to `null` or `undefined`, an error is thrown.
+If the right side value of a destructuring assignment evaluates to `null` or `undefined`, an error is thrown.

 ### Object Destructuring